 Users may request reservations between endpoints that are not in their Network, or the Network of their NSA.
 This implies the user request may not originate from the NSA managing the source end of the Connection.

 These all imply that a reservation request in a tree workflow may pass through many AGs on its way to instantiating Connection segments on the children uPAs.
 If the AG at the top of the request tree is to perform its duties, then it will need to understand the Service Plane topology, AGs within the Network that can route reservation requests, uPAs managing specific Networks, and of course, Transport Plane topology.
-Now for the most important bit: this top-level AG must get all this information through its direct peers.
+Now for the most important bit: this top-level AG can only get all this information through its direct peers.

 The following sections make a clear distinction between tree and chain workflows even though a chain workflow can be considered to be a degenerate case of a tree workflow.
 The reason for this is to highlight certain concessions that can be made when considering the chain workflow independently.